dhyder04/LOGM655/README.md

 This project is worth **60% of your total grade** for this class.
 You will provide two deliverables.

-1.  **Project IPR â€“ Due Friday, 3 November (10 pts)** - This should be a focused 4-5 slide presentation (no more than 5 slides).
+1.  **Project IPR - Due Friday, 3 November (10 pts)** - This should be a
+    focused 4-5 slide presentation (no more than 5 slides).
 The goal of these slides is to describe what you are doing, why and where you are in your analysis.
 You will not present this presentation; make sure the slides can speak for themselves (no use of notes in powerpoint â€“ just the slides).
 At a minimum, the slides should